glowfly/glowfly_station/README.md

 ![syncBlink - Mic](https://raw.githubusercontent.com/syncBlink/station/master/img/mic.jpg)

 Create a 2x7 sized piece out of the stripboard.
 Picture below as a reference - pay attention to the copper line directions.
-Solder all necessary components and wires as shown in the image.
+Solder all necessary components and wires as shown in the verboard image below and the schematics above.
 The ground wires are only indicated (read the red comment) to keep the image tidy.

 ![syncBlink - Veroboard](https://raw.githubusercontent.com/syncBlink/station/master/img/syncBlink-Veroboard.png)